Typed state, living in the URL

 Why state-in-url?

-state-in-url provides the useUrlState hook for Next.js and react-router.
-Store state without boilerplate, implement deep links, and share data between unrelated client components — no provider needed.
-API mirrors React.useState.
+Store state without boilerplate, build deep links, and share data between unrelated client components — no provider needed.
+Structure and types are preserved end to end: a Date goes in, a Date comes out.

 Check out the GitHub page — a star goes a long way.

-Share with other devs
+Share it with other devs

 Uneed Embed Badge